tomphillipsmusic/KataClub/README.md

      XCTAssert(actualResult == "hello, TYLER", "entering all lowercase name returns an all uppercase name") }
 ```

+The second test takes in "TYLER" (already all caps).
+We want to confirm that when we give someting in all caps it doesn't behave strangely.

 ```
 func testAllUppercaseName() throws {